You might need frugal grocery shopping tips, but that doesn’t mean you have a ton of time to dedicate to saving money. Here’s how to juggle it all!

 What they’re looking for is expensive prepared foods (and let’s be honest, they mostly want junk food).

-What we have are all the ingredients you could need to make any number of meal options!
+But what we have are all the ingredients you could need to make any number of meal options!

 Plus, if you get your kids or spouse interesting in a fun cooking show (there are plenty on Netflix and even YouTube), they may be excited to try some new things in the kitchen!
 Win/win!